 - Model the distribution of ending equity values based on the volatility and term inputs.

 Waterfall.
-In a literal sense, the most direct valuation thought process begins with the liquidity event and works backward in time to a present value.
+In a literal sense, the most direct valuation thought process begins with the liquidity event and works top-down from equity value to security value.
 A single ending equity value would be allocated across all the units in priority and according to vesting outcomes.
-This is commonly referred to as a waterfall, where the distribution outcomes are known based on the realized equity value.
+This is commonly called a waterfall, where the distribution outcomes are known based on the realized equity value.

-An LLC’s profits interests are an analog of a traditional call option for the fundamental omnipresent reason that all equity distributions and claims are subordinate to the full recovery of invested capital, represented by the capital units.
-Beyond this baseline preference, including any preferred yield, the vesting conditions serve to determine the pro rata participation at future equity levels.
-Vesting—both time and performance-based serve only to allocate equity beyond the capital units’ baseline preference.
-As such, all profits interests are subject to zero participation.
+An LLC’s profits interests are an analog of a traditional call option for the fundamental, omnipresent reason that all equity distributions and claims are subordinate to the full recovery of invested capital, represented by the capital units.
+Beyond this baseline preference, including any preferred yield, the vesting conditions determine the pro rata participation at future equity levels.
+Vesting—time and performance-based–only allocates equity beyond the capital units’ baseline preference.

 Nuanced Modeling.
 The variety of an LLC’s outstanding profits interests and their vesting requirements influence the valuation model’s construction.
-As the classes grow in number, so does the complexity of the equity participation and the valuation.
-Typically, the longer-lived LLC structures have numerous classes of outstanding profits interests, the result of various grants that often have their own vesting targets.
-As the priority of equity distributions among capital and incentive units continues to evolve, the valuation modeling becomes more nuanced favoring the selection of a numerical method.
+As the classes grow, so do the equity participation and valuation complexities.
+Typically, the longer-lived LLC structures have numerous classes of outstanding profits interests, resulting from various grants that often have their own vesting targets and participation thresholds.
+As the priority of equity distributions among capital and profits interests continue to evolve, the valuation modeling becomes more nuanced, favoring the selection of a numerical method.

-A numerical method is best suited to valuing the progressive dilution of profits interests regardless of the equity structure’s complexity.
-However, in simple situations where perhaps a single class of profits interests is outstanding, or they are 100% time-vested, or there are only one or two performance targets, then an OPM model can work quite well.
-The reason being that the altered participation based on ending equity value can be captured using a “digital option” correction to the OPM result.4 An example and application of this correction are explored below.
+A numerical method is best suited to value the progressive dilution of profits interests regardless of the equity structure’s complexity.
+However, an OPM model can work quite well in simple situations where a single class of profits interests is outstanding, or they are 100% time-vested, or there are only one or two performance targets.
+The reason is that the altered participation based on ending equity value can be captured using a “barrier option” correction to the OPM result.4 An example and application of this correction are explored below.

-Consider a portfolio company with $200 million of invested equity capital and a 10% preferred yield.
-In one year, a liquidity event results in a $270 million equity value.
+Consider a portfolio company with $200 million invested equity capital and a 10% preferred yield.
+A liquidity event results in a $270 million equity value in one year.
 Suppose a single outstanding class of profits interests represents 10% of the fully diluted equity, and half is time-vested and half is performance-vested subject to a 25% internal rate of return (IRR).
 The following allocation would result:

 - The first $220 million would be distributed 100% to the capital units, leaving $50 million distributable equity.

-- All time-vested units would become vested based on the liquidity event and be eligible for 5% pro rata participation.
+- Based on the liquidity event, all time-vested units would become vested (assuming accelerated vesting) and be eligible for 5% pro rata participation.

-- The capital units need to receive $30 million in order for the performance units to vest based on IRR.
+- The capital units must receive an additional $30 million for the performance units to vest based on IRR.
 Because the capital units are assured of receiving at least 90% (up to 95%) of the $50 million, the lower bound participation leads to a $45 million distribution, meeting the IRR condition.
-The time-vested and performance vested units would each be distributed $2.5 million.
+The time-vested and performance-vested units would each be distributed $2.5 million.

 Comparison with OPM.
-This simple example highlights the immediately dilutive nature of time-vested incentive units, and the conditional dilution of performance units.
-The advantage of a numerical method is made clear in the example by working backward from the ending equity value, through the distribution waterfall.
+This simple example highlights the immediately dilutive nature of time-vested profits interests and the conditional dilution of performance units.
+The advantage of a numerical method is clarified in the example by working backward from the ending equity value through the distribution waterfall.
 The OPM does not have this ability.
-Instead, in an OPM the performance units are limited to participation at equity levels equal to or greater than the vesting targets.
+Instead, in an OPM, the performance units are limited to participation at equity levels equal to or greater than the vesting targets.

 That is generally not the intent of the vesting condition.
 Generally, vesting determines whether a unit is “in or out.”
-If the unit is in, meaning part of the capital structure then it has full pro rata participation subordinated only by the capital units’ preferred return.
+If the unit is in, meaning part of the capital structure, it has full pro-rata participation subordinated only by the capital units’ preferred return.
 Thus, if the equity level is sufficient, then a time-vested unit is no different than a performance-vested incentive unit.
-Of course, the reason a time-vested unit will always be valued more than a performance-vest unit is the ability to participate at lower equity values, where a performance unit would be zero (out).
+Of course, a time-vested unit will always be valued more than a performance-vest unit in the ability to participate at lower equity values, where a performance unit would be zero (out).

-The term “digital option” refers to a single cash flow that serves as a catchup to correct for the OPM’s blind spot.
-Since the total equity value gap between preferred return and vesting target is known, it is possible to capture the pro rata portion of this gap subject to the probability of meeting the vesting target, which is already calculated as N(d2) in the OPM for that specific target equity value.
-Thus, the basic correction looks like:
+The term “barrier option” refers to a single cash flow that is an immediate catchup to correct for the OPM’s weakness.
+Since the equity value gap between the preferred return (exercise price) and vesting target is known, it is possible to capture the pro rata portion of this gap subject to the probability of meeting the vesting target, which is already calculated as N(d2) in the OPM for that specific target equity value.
+Thus, the basic correction looks like this:

 Digital Option = ($Target Equity – $ Capital Units’ Preferred Return) * N (d2) * e -rfT * pro rata share

-This dollar amount is value missed by the OPM, but captured in a numerical method.
-Such a correction puts the two approaches on equal footing provided the capital structure is reasonably simple.
-As the variety of profits interests and their performance vesting grows, this form of correction becomes unwieldy and mistake prone.
+This dollar amount is a value missed by the OPM but captured in a numerical method.
+Such a correction puts the two approaches on equal footing, provided the capital structure is reasonably straightforward.
+As the variety of profits interests and their performance vesting grows, this form of correction becomes unwieldy and mistake-prone.